NonNavi/Vertex-Render-For-Godot-4/README.md

 void fragment(){
 	// Your code here...

-	// The result of the shading process is normally stored on the COLOR built-in,
+	// The result of the shading process is stored in shader_result
-	// the original COLOR is stored in vertex_color.

 	// We need to multiply the Shader result to the ALBEDO to make the shading visible.
-	ALBEDO *= COLOR.rgb;
+	ALBEDO *= shader_result;
    }
 ```
 - ### Built-in Pixel Shading compatibility